 Besides exploring Castel national park, you can pay your respects to the fallen individuals at the monument honoring the memory of those who died during the battles.
 Whether you want to learn about Israel’s fight for independence, are curious about the ancient archaeology hidden within the ruins; or are simply looking for an adventure the whole family will love, Castel National park is the place to be!

 The Castel in Previous Times

-So in the times of the Crusaders there was a Crusader castle called Belveer or Beauverium that was built there around 1168 CE.
-Also it is listed among the castles destroyed by Sultan al-Adil I in 1191–92 CE.
+So in the times of the Crusaders, a Crusader castle called Belveer or Beauverium was built there around 1168 CE.
+Also, it is listed among the castles destroyed by Sultan al-Adil I in 1191–92 CE.
 Sadly, no trace remains today of the castle.
 Belveer is mentioned in a letter from Eraclius, Patriarch of Jerusalem, dated September 1187; in which he describes the slaughter of Christians “by the sword of Mafumetus the Unbeliever and his evil worshipper Saladin” and the Arab conquest of the town; which was renamed Qastal.

 Lastly, the name “Castel” originates from the Roman word “Castellum”; which means fortress (this is the small form of the word Castra, which means military camp); which refers to the fortress that the Romans built instead of guarding the road to Jerusalem.

 The entrance closes one hour before cited closing time

 Sunday–Thursday and Saturday: 8 am – 5 pm

 Friday and holiday eves: 8 am – 4 pm